-Q. Please explain how the resultant wholesale demand rate for LADS was determined.
+Q. Please explain how the resultant wholesale demand rate for the LADS was determined.

-A. Section D.4 of the Protocols further directs that the 34.5kV FBR Total Net Revenue Requirement is to be divided by the Total Billing Demand for the Test Year.
-The latter is comprised of both retail and wholesale billing determinants and then factoring in the appropriate losses' percentages, as specified in Western's Commission-approved LADS tariff.
-For 2018 Test Year, the Total Billing Demand for Western's 34.5kV system was quantified at 814,584 kW, as reflected on Page 1, Line 36, Column (i) of Exhibit 5 and further detailed on Page 6 of the same Exhibit.
-Dividing \$921,906 in Revenue Requirement by 814,584 kW produces the rate of \$1.13/kW.
-When compared to Western's currently effective wholesale demand rate for LADS of \$1.73/kW, this represents a 34.7 percent decrease.
-The main drivers for this decrease are (1) reduction in costs allocated to the 34.5kV FBR (majority
+A. Section D, Part 4, Page 6 of the Protocols further directs that the 34.5kV FBR Total Net Revenue Requirement is to be divided by the Total Billing Demand for the Test Year.
+The latter is comprised of both retail and wholesale billing determinants, as reported by Mid-Kansas (a G&T company who serves as Victory's power supplier, as well as metering and billing agent for the Cooperative's wholesale LADS over its sub-transmission facilities), and then factoring in the appropriate losses' percentages.
+For 2018 Test Year, the Total Billing Demand for Victory's 34.5kV system was quantified at 1,044,686 kW, as reflected on Page 1, Line 36, Column (i) of Exhibit 5 and further detailed on Page 6 of the same Exhibit.
+Dividing \$4,060,476 by 1,044,686 kW produces the rate of \$3.89/kW.

-The Projected FBR Revenue Requirement amounts used are as filed and approved in Docket Nos.
-17-

-WSTE-477-TAR and 18-WSTE-473-TAR, respectively.

-Western's 34.5kV system billing determinants are provided by Mid-Kansas, its Generation and Transmission company who serves as Western's power supplier, as well as metering and billing agent for the Cooperative's wholesale LADS over its sub-transmission facilities.

-restimony of Elena E. Larson, page 13

-1 explained by the reduction in NP and LAB allocators) and (2) increase in load on the Western's

-2 34.5kV system.
-The latter is primarily attributed to the wholesale LADS customers load,

-3 including their oil load, which can fluctuate from year-to-year.

-4 Q. What is your final recommendation to the Commission?
+Q. What is your final recommendation to the Commission?

-5 A. My recommendation is to approve Western's Application in the instant Docket, as the resultant

-6 rate is reflective of the COS, which was calculated in accordance to the Commission-approved

-7 34.5kV FBR Protocols, and therefore is just and reasonable and in the public interest.
+A. My recommendation is to approve Victory's Application in the instant Docket, as the resultant rate is reflective of the COS, which was calculated in accordance to the Commissionapproved 34.5kV FBR Protocols, and therefore is just and reasonable and in the public interest.

-8 Q. Have the proposed tariffs as required in the Protocols in Section F.14 been provided?
+O. Have the proposed tariffs as required in the Protocols in Section F, Part 14 been provided?

-9 A. Yes, they are included as Exhibit 14 of the Application filed in the instant Docket.
+A. Yes, they are included as Exhibit 14 of the Application filed in the instant Docket.

-10 Q. Does this conclude your prefiled Direct Testimony?
+Q. Does this conclude your prefiled Direct Testimony?

-11 A. Yes, it does.
+A. Yes, it does.

-12

-13

-14

-15

-16

-17

-18

-19

-20

-21

-22

-23

-24

-25